nextleap-project/countermitm/source/new.rst

-   However, Bob will detect this modification step 4a, because the fake Alice-MITM key does not match the fingerprint ``Alice_FP`` that Alice sent to Bob using the trusted channel.
+   However, Bob will detect this modification step 4a, because the fake Alice-MITM key does not match the fingerprint ``Alice_FP`` that Alice sent to Bob in the bootstrap code.
-   (Recall that the adversary cannot modify the bootstrap code sent via the trusted channel.)
+   (Recall that the bootstrap code acts as a second factor the adversary cannot modify.)

 2. The adversary also cannot impersonate Bob to Alice, that is,